What the Shud?

 In 2002 Tamam Shud performed in the original “Long Way to the Top” national concert tour and “Live in Concert” recording.
 This recording achieved double platinum sales on DVD, platinum sales on video and gold sales for CD.

 In May 2006 the band were also part of the “Delightful Rain” project.
-A celebration of Australian surf music recorded at Freshwater Surf Life Saving Club which was relased as a CD and DVD.
+A celebration of Australian surf music recorded in their home territory on Sydney’s northern beaches at Freshwater Surf Life Saving Club which was released as a CD and DVD.

-2016 sees the release of the first all new Tamam Shud recording in over twenty years.
+In 2016 the first all new Tamam Shud recording in over twenty years was released.

-“Eight Years Of Moonlight” is a collection of all Lindsay Bjerre compositions.
-It is the culmination of eight years of creation, development and work by Lindsay Bjerre and the band members in collaboration with John Cobbin and Marianne Slavich at Moonlight Studios in Sydney, hence the album title.
+The “Eight years of Moonlight” LP/Download is a collection of all Lindsay Bjerre compositions.
+It is the culmination of eight years of creation, development and work by Lindsay Bjerre and the band members in collaboration with John Cobbin and Maryanne Slavich at Moonlight Studios in Sydney, hence the album title.